 It's hard to beat Sam Houston State University if you want to pursue General Agriculture as a major.
 Graduates from the General Agriculture program at Sam Houston State University earn 2.3% above the the standard college graduate in this field.
 Huntsville, Texas presents a charming small-town setting for young people to learn in.

 Applicants should not let concerns about affordability stop them from applying to this school since 69.0% of undergraduates receive financial aid.
-This school has one of the best ranked criminal justice programs in the United States.
+With 75.3% of the educators being full time, students are sure to get plenty of interaction with teachers.
 Get all of the vital specifics on SHSU by checking out their scorecard.

 Angelo State University is one of the finest schools in the country for General Agriculture.
 The setting in a main city is great for young people seeking ample choices for networking, excitement, and exploration.

 This school's reasonable yearly price is pretty appealing to cost-conscious applicants.
 Freshman students are not required to live on-campus at Angelo State University.
 Find all of the vital specifics on Angelo State by viewing their scorecard.